heerrpatel8-bit/cosmos/README.md

 I'd love to connect with fellow developers, designers, dreamers, and space enthusiasts.

 ⭐ If you enjoyed exploring **The Cosmos**, consider giving this repository a star.

+Cursor: Special thanks to Cursor 4 U for providing the custom space-themed cursor that enhances the immersive experience of The Cosmos.